-All of the service users and relatives interviewed confirmed that they are aware of whom they should contact if they have any concerns regarding the service.
+All of the service users interviewed confirmed that they are aware of whom they should contact if they have any concerns regarding the service.
 No concerns regarding the carers or the management of the agency were raised during the UCO interviews.

-There were examples of good practice found throughout the inspection in relation to quality improvement and maintaining good working relationships.
+There were examples of good practice found throughout the inspection in relation to maintaining good working relationships and the very thorough approach to monthly quality monitoring.